Three Metrics to Improve Your Landing Pages

-– The page does not serve the same purpose as the user intent
+– The page does not serve the same purpose as the user intent.

-Time spent on the Web Page
+Time Spent on the Web Page

-Some conversions aim to collect personal data or a subscription to a newsletter.
-Also called Lead Generation, this process is optimized with a three steps approach, revealed by our guest lecture from Growth Minded.
-First, go and explore tools that convert, define a roadmap towards the tool for your prospective lead, and finally add up KPIs to gain insights to improve your lead generation.
+Some aims of conversions include collecting personal data or a subscribing to a newsletter.
+A term known as “Lead Generation is a process is of page optimisation with a three steps approach.
+This idea was first introduced to us by a recent guest lecture from Growth Minded.
+The first step is to go and explore tools that encourage conversions, next is to define a roadmap towards the tool for your prospective lead and then finally, form KPIs to gain insights that can improve your lead generation.